Zivtech: Operations

 Zivtech partners with several platforms and organizations including Acquia and is a member of the Greater Philadelphia Chamber of Commerce.
 The Great Agencies, an internet services ranking website, reported Zivtech to rank #7 out of over 1,000 custom web app companies and Bizjournals cited the company on its top systems integrators list for 2015.
+Clients have posted positive reviews for Zivtech on the B2B review site Clutch.io.

 The company has received media attention for its appearance and culture in the 4,400-square-foot office located in the Philadelphia Building.
 Zivtech was in the Small/Medium-Sized Companies category in the 2015 100 Best Places to Work in Pennsylvania list by PA Department of Community and Economic Development and the Central Penn Business Journal.